New Highway Code Rules for 2022: Everything You Need to Know

 3. Cyclists’ Position on the Road

-Riders can cycle in the centre of the road only on quiet roads, in slow-moving traffic and narrow roads.
-They shouldn’t cycle in the middle of the lane under any other circumstance, like on a fast-moving road (i.e. 60 mph roads), country roads or roads rich in bends and turns, as this may put themselves and other road users in danger.
+Riders can cycle in the centre of the road only on quiet roads, in slow-moving traffic, and on narrow roads.
+They shouldn’t cycle in the middle of the lane under any other circumstance, like on a fast-moving road (i.e. 60 mph roads), country roads, or roads rich in bends and turns, as this may put themselves and other road users in danger.

 4. Overtaking a Cyclist when Driving a Vehicle

 A controversial area in which a bit of clarity is due is what to do in the event of overtaking cyclists when driving a moving vehicle.
 Even concerning this area, this year’s Highway Code update comes in handy by stating that a driver may cross the double white line in the middle of the road to overtake cyclists or horse riders should they be traveling at less than 10 mph and when safe to do so.
 The update also defines the different distances you’re allowed as a driver to pass cyclists, horse riders, and pedestrians (in the absence of pavement):

 - 5ft (1.5 meters) when passing a cyclist going up to 30 mph

 - 6.5ft (2 meters) when passing a horse rider going under 10 mph